Unusual Options Activity Insight: Freeport-McMoRan | Benzinga

 Unusual Options Activity Insight: Freeport-McMoRan

-Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $36.42.
+Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $36.09.

 - Sentiment: BEARISH